ypark9/yopa.page/content/blog/2023-03-21-Loose-Coupling.md

 > Once the infrastructure is in place,
 > it can be used by anyone and adapted to changing needs and unforeseen requirements
 > without requiring large changes to the application code base and infrastructure.”
 > Excerpt From: Steven van Deursen.
 “Dependency Injection.”
-Apple Books.

 Loose coupling.
 Sounds fancy, right?
 But what exactly is this loose coupling?
 To put it simply, **loose coupling** is a way to design the relationship between different parts of your code so that they can operate independently of each other.
 Think of it like a `one-night stand` for your code.
 They can get together and do their thing, but they don't need to rely on each other in the long run.